AgenaRisk/api-py/README.md

 * "IntegerInterval" node (if not simulated): "(-Infinity, -1]", "[0, 4]", "[5, Infinity)"
 * "ContinuousInterval" node (if not simulated): "(-Infinity, -1)", "[-1, 1)", "[1, Infinity)"

-And for a node with the table type (`distr_type`) "Expression", the default expression is: "Normal(0,1000000)"
+And for a node with the table type (`distr_type`) "Expression", the default expression is: "Normal(0,1000000)".

+To set new states to an existing nodes, see the node method `set_states()` or the network method `set_node_states()`.

 ### 3.1.9 `probabilities`

 If the table type (`distr_type`) of the node is "Manual", the node will have state probabilities, values in its NPT.
 This field is a list of lists containing these values.
 The length of the list depends on the node states and the number of its parents.
-To see how to set probability values for a node, see `set_probabilities()` function.
+To see how to set probability values for a node, see the node method `set_probabilities()` or network method `set_node_probabilities()`.

 ### 3.1.10 `expressions`